jfalcou/eve/doc/glossary/semantic.md

 The return type always has `T` as element type.

-@subsection glossary_logical Logical operations semantic
+@section glossary_logical Logical operations semantic

 Let `x`, `y` be two values of respective types `T` and `U`.